 Processed for cool blue tones in the shadows and warm yellow tones in the highlights.
 Blue in the midtones makes it a cooler photo than the warm version further down.

-Color grading in Lightroom 2020
+Color grading in Lightroom after 2020

-While it’s all very exciting and new and I know you’re just itching to have a go, remember that color grading should be the last step in your workflow when editing a photo.
+Remember that color grading should be the last step in your workflow when editing a photo.
 So, before you start color grading, make sure that you first make your adjustments in the:

 - Basic panel